How it works

 If you have a position you would like to make available for our students, we can coordinate the posting on our mySprott career portal.
 We will track the applicants for you and send a package of applications once the posting closes.
 We will also coordinate an interview schedule on your behalf.

 In order to post a position, we simply need the following information:

 - Requirements/what you are looking for in an ideal candidate

 - Length of term (4 or 8 month)

 - Whether you prefer to conduct interviews on campus or at your organization

 - Any additional info or special requirements.

-Positions are made available to our students in early May, following our annual MAcc Wine & Cheese recruiting event.
-Please contact Jessica Windle for details on specific timing of the hiring process.
+Positions are made available to our students in early May, following our annual MAcc & Cheese recruiting event.
+Please contact Devon Prelaz for details on specific timing of the hiring process.